klueless-io/handlebars-helpers/STORIES.md

 ### Stories next on list

+As a Documentor, I can create usage examples for this GEM, so that I can document the project

+- setup rspec-usage for the project
+- create templates for generating slide decks
+- record videos on how to use

-As a Developer, I can have string case formatting helpers, so that I can generate code and documentation using handlebars
+As a Developer, I can release a new version of the GEM, so that the updated Gem appears on rubygems and rubydoc

+- research automated solution, eg. rake
+- implement the solution

 As a Developer, I have flexible and modular formatters, so that I can format data into a new format

 - Define formatter categories, https://github.com/helpers/handlebars-helpers has 20 categories
 - Create modular formatters with tests

-- Provide a lazy loading technique to load formatters on an as needed basis
+### Tasks next on list

+refactor inflections namespace

+- Move pluralize and singularize to inflections
+- Add support for ordinal case

+add support for misc helper category

+- add noop/raw helper
+- add safe helper

+add support for category count, helper count and formatter count to readme.md

+## Stories and tasks

+### Stories - completed

+As a Developer, I can have string case formatting helpers, so that I can generate code and documentation using handlebars

 As a Developer, I can easily render Handlebar Templates, so that I am more efficient

 - Build simplified API for rendering templates

-## Stories and tasks

-### Stories - completed

 As a Developer, I can alias existing helpers, so that I have helper names that make sense to me